auth0/node-jws/readme.md

 ## jws.sign(options)

-(Synchronous) Return a JSON Web Signature for a header and a payload.
+Return a JSON Web Signature for a header and a payload.

 Options: